-USEPA has developed Human Health Recreational Ambient Water Quality Criteria and/or Swimming Advisories for Cylindrospermopsins of 4 μg/L 8 Microcystins and and μg/L, (www.epa.gov/wqc/recreational-water-quality-criteria-and-methods#rec3). respectively These thresholds were derived from existing peer-reviewed studies.
+USEPA has developed Human Health Recreational Ambient Water Quality Criteria and/or Swimming Advisories for Microcystins and Cylindrospermopsins of 4 μg/L and 8 μg/L, respectively (www.epa.gov/wqc/recreational-water-quality-criteria-and-methods#rec3).
+These thresholds were derived from existing peer-reviewed studies.
 As these values are still in draft form, most States use the World Health Organization (WHO) Guidelines for managing recreational waters.
 WHO published guidelines for both determining the severity of a bloom and for concentrations of toxins (Tables 14 and 15).